Mary in Islam: Virgin birth

 According to the Quran, Mary was chosen twice by God: "And when the angels said, ‘O Mary, God has chosen you and purified you, and He has chosen you above the world’s women."; and the first choosing was her selection with glad tidings given to Imran.
 The second was that she became pregnant without a man, so in this regard, she was chosen over all other women in the world.

 The Quran narrates the virgin birth of Jesus numerous times.
 In Surah Maryam, verses (ayat) 17–21, the annunciation is given, followed by the virgin birth in due course.
 In Islam, Jesus is called the "spirit of God" because he was through the action of the spirit, but that belief does not include the doctrine of his pre-existence, as it does in Christianity.
 Quran also supports the virginity of Mary, revealing that "no man has touched [her]". states that Jesus was born when the spirit of God breathed upon Mary, whose body was chaste.

-Barbara Regine Freyer Stowasser argues that Islamic scholars believed the Jewish restrictions against women entering the Temple, came down to menstruation, thus the aforementioned Qur'anic recasting of Mary in the Temple instead of the Christian Mary as the Temple was rationalised with her virginal ritual purity of not having bled.
+Barbara Regine Freyer Stowasser argues that Islamic scholars believed the Jewish restrictions against women entering the Temple, came down to menstruation, thus the aforementioned Quranic recasting of Mary in the Temple instead of the Christian Mary as the Temple was rationalised with her virginal ritual purity of not having bled.

 According to the Quran, the following conversation transpired between the angel Gabriel and Mary when he appeared to her in the form of a man: